EvanEdwards/tag/README.md

 # Changelog

 ## 2022-11-21
+- Initial work toward fields.
+- `--clean` passes all tests.
 - `--clean` does a capitalization (with some articles excepted) of the filename.
 Tags are left entirely alone.
-Buggy.
+- If a file has a numerical suffix, a la `(1).txt`, tags are placed prior to it.

 ## 2022-11-20
 - Logo and Icon created (per my personal standards).